gnosis/gnosisvpn-client/ONBOARDING.md

 4. In your terminal, run the command to start the binary file again. macOS will prompt you one more time to confirm if you want to open it.
 Click "Open" or "Open anyway".

 If you see immediate errors on startup it is most likely due to errors in your configuration settings.
-The binary file should tell you which setting parameter might be wrong.
+The logs tell you which setting parameter might be wrong.

 ### 11. Update the newly created WireGuard tunnel and launch WireGuard [macOS]